 - Dry brush for at least a couple of minutes.
 If you are enjoying the process and remain comfortable, you may continue to brush for longer as desired up to 10-20 minutes.

-- Shower to rinse away impurities when you are finished brushing.
+- Shower to rinse away impurities after brushing.
 Start with a brief rinse in hot water followed by cold water.
-Alternate several times if you are able to tolerate, always making sure you are comfortable and not in any distress from the temperature fluctuations.
+Alternate several times if you are able to tolerate it.
+Always make sure you are comfortable and not in any distress from the temperature fluctuations.
 This helps to maximize blood flow initiated by the brushing process and the release of toxins via the newly brushed skin.

-- Gently towel dry and apply a nontoxic moisturizer such as virgin coconut oil or extra virgin olive oil.
+- Gently towel dry and apply a non-toxic moisturizer such as virgin coconut oil or another traditional fat from this list.

 While I found dry skin brushing a wonderful detoxification protocol for many years, I no longer utilize this Ayurvedic technique.

-At that point, I decided I should probably brush less often, and I continued dry brushing on an increasingly infrequent basis.
+At that point, I decided I should probably brush less often.
+So, I continued dry brushing on an increasingly infrequent basis.
 After my third child was born, I stopped dry skin brushing entirely.
-This was due to my skin experiencing inflammation afterward or strange, unexplained rashes in the areas that had been brushed.
-I understand now why Ayurveda recommends to never dry brush the face and neck and to avoid all sensitive areas!
+This was due to my skin experiencing inflammation afterward even when rarely done.

-Be aware that dry skin brushing is not beneficial for everyone contrary to the picture most sources paint about it even when the proper technique and pressure are used.
+Be aware that dry skin brushing is not beneficial for everyone.
+This is true even when using the proper technique and pressure.

-Proceed with caution if you have sensitive skin too perhaps doing a patch test on your arm or leg before brushing the entire body the first few times (with the exception, of course, of the face, neck, chest and genital area).
+Proceed with caution if you have sensitive skin too.
+Perhaps do a patch test on your arm or leg before brushing the entire body the first few times.
+It is best to skip the face, neck, chest, and genital area.

 Brushing too frequently or vigorously—or using a brush with rough bristles—could cause “micro-cuts” in your skin that may lead to infection.
 Exfoliating more than once a week could also break down your skin’s protective barriers, leaving your hide less hydrated and prone to irritation.